 Curtis Stone has two local restaurants and works with Bosch.
 He cooked dinner and walked us through one of the appetizers.
 I got a quick lesson in the walnut focaccia (it was delicious).

 I was super scared to help but he put me on the grill – I don’t even own a grill!
 Ahhh!
 I felt like I was going to mess it up.
 But then I realized this isn’t that crazy cooking show with the chef that yells at everyone.
 Whew!

 I did it!
-I didn’t burn myself or the focaccia – and that’s all I got.
+I didn’t burn myself or the focaccia – so I’m putting it down as a WIN.

 Curtis Stone is a super huge celebrity chef – but was the most down to earth, nice person.
 He was legit cooking and explaining everything to us and answering questions – it was a great night.
-I mean – I’m already a fan of good food and I love people who love food… throw in the gorgeous location and Boom.
+I’m already a fan of good food and I love people who love food… throw in the gorgeous location and Boom.
 It was really fun!